deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 > </details>

-> Table 5 shows the results of the environment generalization experiment on the Pour Water task, presenting the normalized scores as a function of the number of training environments and the fraction of demonstrations used.
+> Table 5 shows the results of an experiment on Pour Water, measuring the effect of increasing the number of training environments on the policy's generalization ability while controlling for the number of training objects and demonstrating the power-law relationship of the data.

 {{< table-caption >}}